bgtti/polln/README.md

 <br>

 ## mydb.py
 This file is only to be used for the database creation.
 PollN uses mySQL.
 Check the installation instructions for more information.
+This file is not needed if you are running MySQL in Docker.
 <br>

 ## env, gitignore, requirements